Will AI Replace Chefs? What the Kitchen Data Shows

 4. Document and Systematize

-AI can help chefs create detailed recipe documentation and training materials, particularly valuable for scaling operations.
+AI can help chefs create detailed recipe documentation, training materials, and standard-operating procedures, particularly valuable for scaling operations or onboarding new staff in tight labor markets.

 The Bottom Line